get-convex/twilio/README.md

 Now, incoming messages will be captured by the component and logged in the `incoming_messages` table.

 ## Querying Messages
-To list all the mssages, use the `list` method of the `Twilio` class in your Convex function:
+To list all the mssages, use the `list` method of the `Twilio` class in your Convex function.

+To list all the incoming messages, use the `listIncoming` method of the `Twilio` class:
 ```ts
 // convex/messages.ts